Freshman Williams runs for 141 as Gophers rout Miami (Ohio)

 The RedHawks have their best chance to get on track offensively, opening the first two weeks of Mid-American conference play against struggling defenses.
 Miami travels to Bowling Green next week, which entered the weekend having given up 103 points — second-worst in the conference.
 The following week's opponent, Western Michigan, had allowed 104.

-The Gophers find themselves in the same spot as last year - 3-0 and preparing to face Maryland for their Big Ten opener.
-They'll try to avoid a repeat of last season, when their 31-24 loss started a string of three straight defeats.
+The Gophers will try to avoid a repeat of last season, when their 31-24 loss started a string of three straight defeats.
 Minnesota finished losing seven of nine.

 StarTribune.com welcomes and encourages readers to comment and engage in substantive, mutually respectful exchanges over news topics.
 Commenters must follow our Terms of Use.